 I especially liked listening to tower/aircraft communications.

 I normally spend down time in airports in a lounge eating, relaxing or getting on line.
 It is worthwhile sometimes to get out of the lounge and do a little exploring.
-I’ve found very good observation areas or decks at several airports including Baltimore/Washington International and Amsterdam Schipol among others.
+I’ve found very good observation areas or decks at several airports including Baltimore/Washington International and Amsterdam Schipol.
 The observation area at Vancouver International is definitely worth a visit.